 If you’re a foodie and moving to Denver, you may be worried about options you are used to in your home city.
 But you may be pleasantly surprised with options in Denver’s restaurant districts.

 During your search for a great apartment, be sure to consider those in walking distance from excellent restaurants.
 With upscale, elegant dining options like Rioja, a vegetarian restaurant that offers many meatless options and gluten-free dishes or TAG Resturante with some of the best Sushi dishes in the country, Denver is a lot more than the steak and potatoes town it used to be.

 If you are moving to Denver as a single person, couple or considering the relocation of your entire family that includes children, Denver has many activities perfect for all times of the year.

 Denver, Colorado is home to one of the country’s best zoos, with favorites like Monkey Island and Tropical Discovery, it is top of the list for family entertainment in the city.
 You can also take the family for a day on the farm at Anderson Farms, with hayrides and plenty of interactive activities the entire family will love.

 And no summer would be complete without a trip to Elitch Gardens Theme Water Park.
 With over 50 rides and being open from May to October, Elitch Garden Water Park is a must for the entire family.
-If your family like bike rides, you would be hard pressed to find a more bike-friendly city, with sunshine for almost 300 days each year Denver is perfect for extended family bike rides.
+If your family like bike rides, you would be hard-pressed to find a more bike-friendly city, with sunshine for almost 300 days each year Denver is perfect for extended family bike rides.

 With three professional sports teams, Rockies, Broncos and Nuggets, Denver is place never short on activities for virtually everyone.

-Denver: something for everyone
+Why move to Denver: something for everyone

 With great restaurants, growing and diverse nightlife, loads of family-friendly activity, and having a flat state tax and relatively low property taxes, a move to Denver is a great option.
 For many, it’s the perfect place for a fresh start.